Roadway upgrades, including a continuous 1.8 m median fence designed to enhance safety for all road users, were completed May 31, 2026;

 The North Cowichan Safety Improvements project will address immediate safety needs for pedestrians along a 700-metre stretch of Highway 1 through Duncan, where there are currently no existing mid-block crossings.

 Pedestrian traffic has increased significantly since the opening of Quw’utsun Secondary School, with more than 1,100 students now in the area.
-A 1.8 m high pedestrian-exclusion median fence will be installed on Highway 1 between Beverly Street and James Street/York Road to help guide people to cross safely at existing signalized intersections and physically restrict pedestrians from attempting unsafe midblock crossings.
-Signage will be installed on the fencing indicating pedestrians are prohibited.
+A 1.8 m high pedestrian-exclusion median fence was installed on Highway 1 between Beverly Street and James Street/York Road to help guide people to cross safely at existing signalized intersections and physically restrict pedestrians from attempting unsafe midblock crossings.
+Signage was installed on the fencing indicating pedestrians are prohibited.

 These short-term improvements will enhance safety along the corridor while the future of the North Cowichan Active Transportation Overpass is being determined.